 Jean Iseli, a man with a passion for plants

-Jean Iseli, the founder of Iseli Nursery, Inc., passed away at 5:00AM June 16, 1986 while at home preparing to leave for the nursery office.
+Jean Iseli, the founder of the wholesale grower, Iseli Nursery, Inc., passed away at 5:00AM June 16, 1986 while at home preparing to leave for the nursery office.
 His home was just 200 feet from the propagation greenhouses and surrounded by an exquisite collection of plants rivaled only by the Jean Iseli Memorial Garden constructed at the main office, by his brother André.

 Jean was a gentle, deliberate man of infinite intelligence.
 The intensity of his early years as a mathematician transformed in 1975 to an intensity for plants, especially rare and dwarf conifers and Japanese maples.
 Jean voraciously studied plants and communicated with collectors and plant lovers world wide.
 Capturing the imagination of hundreds of people, he formulated the collective dream of many - commercialize the rare and share them with the world.